-- The treatment would be dimensioned in such a way that it would result in appropriate water discharge parameters, according to Brazilian regulation and not contributing to soil pollution, odour generation or health problems in the industrial plant.
+- The treatment would be dimensioned in such a way that it would result in appropriate water discharge parameters, reaching the level of service comparable to the proposed project activity and required to be in accordance with the Brazilian regulation and not contributing to soil pollution, odour generation or health problems in the industrial plant.
 This scenario would constitute a continuation of the current wastewater treatment at Lar.
 According to Brazilian regulation, there is no obligation for Lar Agroindustries to change the wastewater treatment from anaerobic to aerated, nor to recover the generated biogas during anaerobic degradation of wastewater, nor to use that biogas as an energy source for electricity generation.
 Electricity required would be purchased from the grid. - No additional training would be required for the O&M staff, who is already operating a treatment plant.
 Moreover, no mechanical equipment would be required to be installed in the lagoons and no electricity consumption and maintenance costs of equipment would rise up from the implementation of this alternative scenario. - The major investment involved in the implementation of this alternative scenario is the excavation of the lagoons and the pipeline connection.
-Pipeline costs have not been considered however will not significantly change the result of the investment analysis. - The knowledge and experience would facilitate Lar to operate and maintain this hypothetic scenario. - ➤ As per the above mentioned reasons, this scenario is realistic and plausible to be considered an actual baseline scenario for the wastewater flow increase planned. - > It is a common practice the use of anaerobic lagoons for poultry processing industry, , $\frac{29}{30}$ , .
+Pipeline costs have not been considered however will not significantly change the result of the investment analysis. - > The knowledge and experience would facilitate Lar to operate and maintain this hypothetic scenario. - ➤ As per the above mentioned reasons, this scenario is realistic and plausible to be considered an actual baseline scenario for the wastewater flow increase planned. - > It is a common practice the use of anaerobic lagoons for poultry processing industry, , $\frac{29}{30}$ , $\frac{30}{30}$ .